typescene/typescene.github.io/docs/ref/ManagedReference.md

 Independent reference to a managed object, list, map, or other managed reference.

-This class can be used to _encapsulate_ references to managed objects, not as a property of another managed object but as a reference on its own.
+This class can be used to _encapsulate_ references to managed objects, not as a property of another managed object but as a stand-alone 'reference object'.

+#### Child references

+If a managed object property that is decorated with [`@managedChild`](./managedChild) gets assigned a `ManagedReference` instance, the parent-child relationship will extend to the target of this `ManagedReference` instance.
+In other words, the target of a `ManagedReference` that is itself a managed child object, will become a managed child itself.

+In this case, changing the target of the `ManagedReference` object will destroy the previously referenced object.

 ### Constructor